 This “cult” band – a band that many more should have heard of than did, in other words – unexpectedly reformed their “classic” line-up after more recent reactivation that was a new incarnation behind Chris Olley and James Flower.
 And, as good as Love and Peace and Sympathy was, it wasn’t the burning, raging fire that the original material was.
 So, in addition to two shows – one in Nottingham, one in London, I attended the Nottingham one – their creative peak The Closer You Get was re-issued and re-mastered alongside a reasonably comprehensive best-of.

 The Closer You Get, even after sixteen years or so, is a powerful, intense listen.
 Simmering with barely-disguised rage and disgust at everything, even without listening to it the titles give you an idea of what to expect.
-Eat Junk Become Junk, Ten Places to Die, England and a Broken Radio… this was the sound of a band who wanted to expose the darkness and unpleasantness at the heart of the world they lived in, and seeing them play the whole thing at a brutally loud show in Nottingham last March seemed appropriately timed.
+Eat Junk Become Junk, Ten Places to Die, England and a Broken Radio… this was the sound of a band that wanted to expose the darkness and unpleasantness at the heart of the world they lived in, and seeing them play the whole thing at a brutally loud show in Nottingham last March seemed appropriately timed.
 The simmering hatred at the heart of our country and politics has – at last, perhaps – been exposed through the Brexit vote in particular, and suddenly, it became obvious what Chris Olley was raging at all the long.
 Sorry we didn’t catch up sooner.

 For a band who success always seemed to elude – at least in terms of sales, rather than critical success – Greatest Hits seemed a rather ironic title for their career compilation.
 But even so, this is a strong compilation, with no wasted tracks and only a feeling that there could have been more if there had been space (Get A Real Tattoo, the greatest of their B-sides by a long chalk, would have been included if I had my way) – and if you’ve ever been curious about this band and not sure where to start, get this.